Din-coder/Din-coder/README.md

-- 👋 Hi, I’m @Din-coder
+- 👋 Hi, I’m @Din-coder.
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding.
-- 🌱 I’m currently Python fullstack development
+- 🌱 I’m currently working as Python fullstack developer.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...